itzsahil-prog/itzsahil-prog/ReadMe.md

 # 💫 About Me:

-I am a passionate and motivated Software Developer currently pursuing a Bachelor of Technology in Computer Science and Engineering (2024–2028) from Maharishi Markandeshwar (Deemed to be) University, Haryana.
-With a strong interest in building real-world software solutions, I have gained practical experience through multiple technical internships during my early academic years.<br><br>I have hands-on expertise in full-stack web development, particularly using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-During my internship as a MERN Stack Developer at Zidio Development, I worked on developing complete web applications, implementing efficient backend logic, and designing and consuming RESTful APIs.
-This experience helped me understand application architecture, debugging strategies, and collaborative development in a professional environment.<br><br>In addition, I have worked as a Frontend Developer Intern at CodeAlpha, where I focused on creating responsive and user-friendly interfaces using HTML, CSS, and JavaScript.
-I actively worked on improving UI/UX, ensuring cross-browser compatibility, and translating design concepts into functional web pages.
-These experiences strengthened my attention to detail and understanding of modern frontend development practices.<br><br>I also have exposure to data analytics, having completed a Data Analyst Internship at VST Infra & Steel Pvt.
-Ltd. During this role, I analyzed datasets using Pandas and Excel, and built dashboards and reports using Power BI to support business decision-making.
-This allowed me to develop a data-driven mindset and understand how technology supports strategic insights.<br><br>Beyond internships, I enjoy working on personal and academic projects.
-Notable projects include a Smart Parking System, designed to optimize parking space utilization using real-time logic, and Mediconnect — a symptom recognition system, which provides users with actionable health recommendations based on rule-based analysis.
-These projects reflect my interest in solving practical problems through technology.<br><br>I am a continuous learner who actively explores new tools, frameworks, and industry trends.
-I am eager to apply my skills, contribute to impactful projects, and grow as a software developer in a challenging and collaborative environment.<br>
+I am a motivated Software Developer pursuing a B.Tech in Computer Science and Engineering (2024–2028) at Maharishi Markandeshwar (Deemed to be) University, Haryana.
+I have hands-on experience through multiple technical internships, focused on building real-world software solutions.

+I specialize in full-stack web development using MongoDB, Express.js, React.js, Node.js, and Firebase.
+As a MERN Stack Developer Intern at Zidio Development, I worked on developing complete web applications, implementing backend logic, and building RESTful APIs.
+I also worked as a Frontend Developer Intern at CodeAlpha, creating responsive and user-friendly interfaces using HTML, CSS, and JavaScript.

+Additionally, I gained experience in data analytics during my internship at VST Infra & Steel Pvt.
+Ltd., where I analyzed data using Pandas and Excel and built dashboards using Power BI.

+I enjoy working on projects such as a Smart Parking System and Mediconnect, a symptom recognition system.
+I am a continuous learner eager to contribute to impactful projects and grow in a collaborative development environment.<br>

 ## 🌐 Socials: